Pacific Church Of God

 Tithes and Offerings | Identity of Israel

-Jesus of Nazareth was the Eternal Life who was with God the Father, and was designated by the Father to be the One who communicated God's will to mankind as the Word.
+Jesus of Nazareth is the Eternal Being who was with God the Father in the beginning and it was through Him that the Father created the physical universe.
 All things were created through Him and for Him.
 He was the prophesied Messiah, and is now the savior of mankind.
-Before His human birth, He revealed Himself to the patriarchs as The Eternal (YHWH) and by a variety of other names.
 He divested Himself of the majesty and glory of His eternal existence to become human by means of birth to the virgin Mary.
 Though tempted in all points like other men, He lived a totally sinless life, and gave Himself to be crucified as the perfect atonement for mankind's transgressions of God's laws.
-Additionally, he came to the earth to reveal the Father.
 After three days and three nights in the grave (72 hours) He was resurrected as a divine spirit being and ascended to the Father's throne in heaven, becoming our High Priest, Advocate, and Mediator before the Father.
-He is now Head of the Church, and shall return soon as King of Kings and Lord of Lords to establish the Kingdom of God on earth, sharing His rule with His resurrected brothers and sisters.
+He is now Head of the Church, and shall return soon as King of Kings and Lord of Lords to establish the Kingdom of God on earth, sharing His rule with His resurrected bride.

 The holy spirit is the power of God, the spiritual extension of God through which He carries out His will.
 Through it God impregnates the minds of the repentant, thereby empowering them to comprehend spiritual matters, culminating in conversion.
 It leads the repentant into all truth; convicts them of sin and righteousness; and imparts faith, the love of God, power to overcome sin and other gifts essential to do His will.
 The indwelling of the holy spirit is the seal and down payment of our inheritance into the family of God.